leejarvis/slop/README.md

-If your application is expecting some command line arguments which are not touched by Slop (for example a filename not given using a flag or option), you can find these inside of the `Slop.argv` method.
+If your application is expecting some command line arguments which are not touched by Slop (for example a filename not given using a flag or option), you can find these inside of the `Slop#argv` method.
 But what if you wanted a simple method of mapping these values to keys, well..
 Slop can do that for you.

 Lets say your application takes two optional arguments.
 A filename source, and